winddori2002/MANNER/README.md

 The pretrained weights of MANNER is uploaded on github ```./weights```.

+The pretrained weights will be uploaded soon.

-Otherwise, the pretrain weights can be downloaded [here](https://drive.google.com/drive/folders/17bx12hRgwaIQf2ufxlv58U96IKX3_KZr?usp=sharing)
+<--Otherwise, the pretrain weights can be downloaded [here](https://drive.google.com/drive/folders/17bx12hRgwaIQf2ufxlv58U96IKX3_KZr?usp=sharing)-->

 ## 4. MANNER small